ryu10/a2pitest/Readme.md

 ![VSCode remote](a2pitest_demo.png)

 This repo, `a2pitest`, should be placed on a Raspberry Pi (3+ or 4 recommended) connected to [Apple2Pi](https://github.com/dschmenk/apple2pi).
-By setting up [VSCode Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) on the Raspbery Pi, you can develop Apple II software, in Basic, C or Assembly language, from your modern PC (Win/Mac/Linux).
+By setting up [VSCode Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) on the Raspbery Pi, you can develop Apple II software in Basic, C or Assembly language, from your modern PC (Win/Mac/Linux).

 ## Prerequisites